 John Koerner, Between Healthy and Hartman: Probable Cause in Retaliatory Arrest Cases, 109 Colum.
 L. Rev. 755, 759–60 (2009).

 See Ford v.
 City of Yakima, 706 F.3d 1188, 11198 (9th Cir.
 2013); Howards v.
 McLaughlin, 634 F.3d 1131 (10th Cir.
 2011).
-These circuits adhere to the general rule for retaliatory claims set out in Mt.
+These circuits adhere to the general rule for retaliation claims set out in Mt.
 Healthy City School District Board of Education v.
-Doyle, whereby the burden is placed on the defendant to show that it would have made the same decision without the plaintiff’s protected speech.
+Doyle, whereby the burden is placed on the defendant to show that they would have made the same decision without the plaintiff’s protected speech.
 See 429 U.S. 274, 287 (1977).
 Though Mt.
 Healthy deals with the retaliatory termination of a government employee rather than a retaliatory criminal procedure, some observers have argued that it is a better model for retaliatory-arrest claims than Hartman.
 See Katherine Grace Howard, You Have the Right to Free Speech: Retaliatory Arrests and the Pretext of Probable Cause, 51 Ga.
-L. Rev. 607, 643–44 (2017) (arguing that cases of First Amendment retaliatory-arrest claims are more analogous to First Amendment retaliatory-termination claims than retaliatory-prosecution cases given the less-attenuated theories of causation and the extreme degree of discretion afforded to prosecutors); Koerner, supra note 12, at 777–78, 789 (arguing that courts should only depart from Mt.
-Healthy in retaliatory-arrest cases where there is more complex causation because a government official induced the police officer to act or where a showing of no probable cause has high probative force and therefore imposes little cost on the plaintiff, as in cases of felony arrest where officers may have less discretion and probable cause will be far more probative of causation).
+L. Rev. 607, 643–44 (2017) (arguing that cases of First Amendment retaliatory-arrest are more analogous to First Amendment retaliatory-termination claims than retaliatory-prosecution claims given the less-attenuated theories of causation and the extreme degree of discretion afforded to prosecutors); Koerner, supra note 12, at 777–78, 789 (arguing that courts should only depart from Mt.
+Healthy in retaliatory-arrest cases where there is more complex causation due to the external influence of a government official on the police officer or where a showing of no probable cause has high probative force and therefore imposes little cost on the plaintiff, as in cases of felony arrest where officers may have less discretion and probable cause will be far more probative of causation).